-We are a pharmaceutical company developing novel drugs for the treatment and diagnosis of cancer based on our cancer-targeting technology: CLR1401 ("COLD"), 131 I-CLR1404 ("HOT", a radiolabeled compound) and 124 I-CLR1404 ("LIGHT", labeled with a shorter-lived radioisotope, iodine-124).
-We believe our compounds are selectively taken up and retained in a wide variety of cancer cells (including cancer stem cells) versus normal cells.
-We believe our therapeutic compounds directly kill cancer cells while minimizing harm to normal cells, offering the potential for a paradigm shift in cancer therapy by providing efficacy against all three major drivers of mortality in cancer: primary tumors, metastases and cancer stem cell-based relapse.
+We are a pharmaceutical company developing novel drugs for the treatment and diagnosis of cancer.
+We currently have three cancer-targeting compounds, which we believe are selectively taken up and retained in cancer cells (including cancer stem cells) versus normal cells.
+Thus, we believe our therapeutic compounds directly kill cancer cells while minimizing harm to normal cells, offering the potential for a paradigm shift in cancer therapy - efficacy versus all three major drivers of mortality in cancer: primary tumors, metastases and stem cell-based relapse.
 More specifically, we believe our technology enables targeted delivery to cancer cells of apoptosis-inducing Akt inhibition or, when a radioactive molecule is attached, of ionizing radiation sufficient to kill cancer cells.
-When radiolabeled with iodine-124 for PET imaging, our agent can provide an accurate and quantitative diagnosis of cancer, including metastases, and can also objectively predict and measure therapeutic success.
+Apoptosis is a tightly regulated form of cell death by which organisms can eliminate damaged or aberrant cells.
+Apoptosis is often absent in cancer cells, contributing to their uncontrolled growth.
+Akt is a molecule that can regulate cell growth and survival and is present at high levels in many cancer types.
+When radiolabeled with iodine-124 for PET imaging, our agent can provide an accurate and quantitative diagnosis of cancer, including metastases, and we also believe our agent can objectively predict and measure therapeutic success.
 Together, we believe this platform is capable of yielding multiple, distinct oncology product opportunities in a broad spectrum of cancers that would enable us to "find, treat and follow" cancer anywhere in the body in a novel, effective and highly selective way.

-COLD is a cancer-targeted chemotherapy that in pre-clinical experiments inhibits the phosphatidylinosotol 3-kinase (PI3K)/Akt survival pathway, which is overexpressed in many types of cancer.
-As a result, COLD selectively inhibits Akt activity, induces caspase-mediated apoptosis and inhibits cell proliferation in cancer cells versus normal cells.
+COLD is a cancer-targeted chemotherapy that in pre-clinical experiments has been observed to inhibit the phosphatidylinosotol 3-kinase (PI3K)/Akt survival pathway, which is overexpressed in many types of cancer.
+As a result, in such pre-clinical experiments COLD has been observed to selectively inhibit Akt activity, induce apoptosis through caspase activation and inhibit cell proliferation in cancer cells versus normal cells.
+Caspases are molecules that can stimulate apoptosis.
 COLD also exhibits significant in vivo efficacy in mouse xenograft tumor models, including non-small cell lung cancer and triple-negative breast cancers, producing long-lasting tumor growth suppression and significantly increased survival.
 We believe COLD has the potential to be best-in-class versus other Akt inhibitors in development due to (a) cancer cell/cancer stem cell targeting, resulting in cancer-selective inhibition of Akt and cell proliferation or (b) suitability for intravenous administration that we believe offers the prospect of greater systemic exposure and hence Akt inhibition in cancer cells, which we believe would result in superior efficacy.
 We expect to submit an Investigational New Drug ("IND") application to the United States Food and Drug Administration ("FDA") in late 2012.